 - Non-drying oils: These include orange oil and lemon oil which are often mixed with beeswax.
 They are called non-drying oils because they do not cross link like linseed oil and remain liquid or semi-liquid.
 Although they aren’t harmful like drying oils can be, they don’t nourish or feed wood.
 When used on vanished wood they sit on top of the existing varnish and, over time, will form a gummy film after the volatile elements have evaporated.
 The gummy film can be quite thin but still will attract dirt and grime and create a mess that can be especially nasty on molding and in corners.
 To combat this people will apply more orange or lemon oil to revive it.
 This does restore a shine temporarily, but the process continues.
 Non-drying oil should never be used on unfinished wood because the oily gunk will penetrate the wood and cannot be removed.

 What are we to do to care for woodwork and furniture?
 A paste wax polish on a clean surface.
-Woodwork should be clean and dry and covered with a paste wax or beeswax polish (with no orange oil!).
+Woodwork should be clean and dry and covered with a paste wax or beeswax polish (preferably with little nor no orange oil).
 There are plenty of good products on the market that work well.
 I make my own paste wax using an 1850s recipe that I tint to match the color of the woodwork.
 This is one case where what they used years ago continues to work today.
 A yearly coat of wax is all that is needed to protect your woodwork or furniture.

 One more thing to remember.
 Never use anything out of an aerosol can since these sprays contain silicates which can saturate the finish and can’t be removed.
 Natural wax finishes are the way to go.